An HI story of galaxies in Abell 2626 and beyond: Classifying morphologies

-As a next step, we are considering the environment as a parameter in the same \amod vs \hi offset plot.
-We have used three different colours to represent the three different environments as described in Sec. \ref{subsec:diff_envs}.
-In Fig. \ref{fig:Amod_offset_diff_env}, green, magenta and the orange circles represent the non-substructure galaxies in A2626, the substructure galaxies in A2626, and the Swarm galaxies respectively.
-Although the statistics is limited, interestingly, all the galaxies in the substructure for which we have reliable \amod values are \hi asymmetric galaxies.
+As a next step, we considered the environment as a parameter in the same \amod versus \hi offset plot.
+We used three different colours to represent the three different environments, as described in Sec. \ref{subsec:diff_envs}.
+In Fig. \ref{fig:Amod_offset_diff_env}, the green, magenta and the orange circles represent the non-substructure galaxies in A2626, the substructure galaxies in A2626, and the Swarm galaxies, respectively.
+Although the statistics is limited, all the galaxies in the substructure for which we have reliable \amod values are \hi asymmetric galaxies.
 At the same time, only a fraction of the non-substructure galaxies in A2626 have an \hi asymmetric disc.
-The occurrence of more \hi asymmetric galaxies in substructures of A2626 (all magenta symbols are above the dashed line) is possibly due to more effective tidal interactions in the substructure environment than the non-substructure galaxies in A2626 experience.
+The occurrence of more \hi asymmetric galaxies in substructures of A2626 (all magenta symbols are above the dashed line) might be due to more effective tidal interactions in the substructure environment than the non-substructure galaxies in A2626 experience.
 However, galaxies in the Swarm and non-substructure galaxies in A2626 are found to have both disturbed and undisturbed \hi discs.